akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The place swarmed with soldiers and servants.

 The hall was still nursing the King’s mood.
 Nobles muttered into their wine, casting dark looks toward the doors.
-A spilled cup, a whispered curse—the court was a pot waiting to boil, and any stranger who entered would do well to be wary of its hot steam.
+A spilled cup, a whispered curse—the court was a pot waiting to boil, and any stranger who entered would do well to be wary.

 As Beatrice entered, carrying the handmade basket and dusty from the journey, Sir Guy recognised her as he lounged near the doorway.
 He was the young Norman knight, who had tried to court her.